mlochbaum/CrinGraph/README.md

 ### Entire page

-* Headphones in the selector, manager, and graph are linked so that hovering over one highlights the others …
+* Headphones in the selector, manager, and graph are linked so that hovering over one highlights the others ✔
-* Effective resizing and mobile friendliness
+* Effective resizing and mobile friendliness ✔…
-* Multiple layouts to give more or less space to the graph versus selection tools?